snaptoken/lua-tutorial/README.md

     JSON), so for the parser we could start by parsing literal values/tables before going on to parse executable code.

+I think the "Augmenting C" order will be used for the beginning, and then we'll try to keep it interesting by doing the "topic after topic" thing.
+Some features might use the "Stages" idea, where a basic version will be implemented in say the first half of the book, then the more advanced version will come much later.
+So there, it'll be a combination of the above ordering ideas.
+(Even the "Classic" order will probably make an appearance... it just won't be anywhere near the beginning of the book.)

 ### Ideas

 * Self-contained chapters: Might be nice to make at least certain chapters more